How to Set Up a Home Gym in a Shared Garage (2026 Guide)

 The biggest mistake people make is treating the garage like it is only a gym.
 In reality, the space often still needs to support storage, tools, parking, and daily movement.
 If the gym takes over everything, the setup quickly becomes frustrating and difficult to use consistently.

 The goal is not to build the biggest setup possible.
-The goal is to build a space that works for both training and everyday use.
+The goal is to build a space that works for both training and everyday use for a shared garage gym setup.

 Start by Defining Garage Zones